AJ-Work-Smoothie/jbus/jbus_3_0A.md

 1. Follow steps 1 - 4 above
 2. `devName.send("Hipa", "World", "Beans", "Bark", nullptr);`

-> The null pointer is very important, do not forget to put it at the end
+> The null pointer is very important, do not forget to put it at the end.
+If you entire board crashes, it's most likely because you did not put a nullptr at the end of a send!
 > You are limited to 7 messages (including your name) and each much be shorter than 32 chars long